 Keeping a child’s personal health record

-You are encouraged to organize and keep a personal record of the child’s medical information.
+You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
-That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
+That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan when treatment is completed.

-If a doctor who was not directly involved in your child’s care for medulloblastoma will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with him or her and with all future health care providers.
-Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout his or her lifetime.
+If a doctor who was not directly involved in your child’s care for medulloblastoma will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with them and with all future health care providers.
+Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.